-- Dan and I did manage to find a local pizza parlor one evening (who’d’ve imagined that green beans are good on pizza!)
+- Dan and I did manage to find a local pizza parlor one evening.
+Who’d have imagined that green beans are good on pizza!

 - We also ate at a Chinese restaurant twice.
-I actually enjoyed eating there, even though I’m not a fan of Chinese food; their food tasted nothing like the Chinese stuff we’re used to in the States.
-(Perhaps the owners were from a different part of China?
-Whatever.)
+Even though I’m not a fan of Chinese food, I actually enjoyed eating there.
+Their dishes tasted nothing like the Chinese stuff we’re used to in the States.
+Perhaps the owners were from a different part of China?
+Whatever.

-- Dan and I tried Roseau’s KFC on Friday night and were not impressed at all.
-We discovered they don’t have combo meals, everything is a la carte and they don’t know what a “free drink refill” is.
-Maybe that American concept doesn’t appeal to the owners.
+- Dan and I tried Roseau’s KFC on Friday night.
+That was a different experience!
+Dominica’s KFC doesn’t have combo meals; everything is a la carte and they don’t know what a “free drink refill” is.
+Guess that American concept doesn’t work here.

-- Sundays are particularly difficult and you most likely will have to eat in a hotel restaurant, as we did.
+- It’s particularly difficult to find somewhere to eat on Sundays.
+You most likely will have to eat in a hotel restaurant, as we did.